Aashis6/Interview-Questions/AWS/AWS_interview.md

      - Helps you prioritize and address security issues to improve the security posture of your AWS environment.

 In summary, AWS Shield is focused on protecting against DDoS attacks, AWS WAF provides protection against web application attacks, Amazon GuardDuty detects threats and suspicious activity in your AWS environment, and Amazon Inspector helps you identify security vulnerabilities and compliance issues in your AWS resources.
 These services can be used together to provide layered security and comprehensive protection for your applications and infrastructure in AWS.

+# Question 13

+What is the use of S3 versioning?

+S3 versioning is a feature provided by Amazon Simple Storage Service (S3) that allows you to keep multiple versions of an object in the same bucket.
+When versioning is enabled for an S3 bucket, S3 automatically maintains a unique version ID for each object whenever it is uploaded, copied, or replaced.

+The use of S3 versioning provides several benefits:

+1. **Data Protection**: With versioning enabled, S3 retains all versions of an object, even when it is overwritten or deleted.
+This helps protect against accidental deletions, data corruption, or malicious actions by providing a backup of previous versions.

+2. **Accidental Deletion Prevention**: If an object is accidentally deleted, you can restore a previous version of the object using its unique version ID.
+This helps prevent data loss and ensures that you can recover valuable data even if it is deleted unintentionally.

+3. **Data Recovery and Rollback**: Versioning allows you to roll back to a previous version of an object at any time.
+This is useful for recovering from errors, restoring data to a known good state, or undoing unintended changes.

+4. **Audit and Compliance**: S3 versioning provides a complete history of changes to objects within the bucket, including who made the changes and when.
+This audit trail can be useful for compliance purposes, forensic analysis, and tracking data modifications over time.

+5. **Data Replication and Distribution**: Versioning facilitates data replication and distribution across multiple locations or accounts.
+By maintaining multiple versions of objects, you can synchronize data between different environments or share specific versions with collaborators while keeping the entire history intact.

+It's important to note that enabling versioning for an S3 bucket may incur additional storage costs, as each version of an object is stored separately.
+However, the benefits of data protection, recovery, and auditability often outweigh the associated costs, especially for critical or sensitive data stored in S3 buckets.